LiamProbert/osticket-helpdesk-lab/README.md

 # osTicket Helpdesk Lab

 A fully configured helpdesk ticketing system deployed from scratch on a Fedora Server VM in my homelab.
 Integrated with Active Directory via LDAP so domain users can authenticate with their existing credentials.
-Built as a portfolio piece to demonstrate real 1st line helpdesk skills beyond just terminal work.
+Built to demonstrate real 1st line helpdesk skills beyond just terminal work.

 ## Environment